MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 This version of the project actually started as a recreation of a college project i made that was rebuilt from the ground up to improve the gameplay, Latency, and Overall Visuals.

 ### Problem 1) Translation from Flat/AR
-One of the main features was the ability to take the entire game board and toss it directly into AR space.

-The basic setup was straightforward.
-Placement was handled by dropping the board onto whatever surface AR Foundation detected, and scaling was just a simple multiplier during the mode transition.
-The real challenge was actually controlling the game once it was there.
+Taking a flat puzzle board and dropping it into 3D AR space introduced control issues.
+Placement was easy—dropping the board onto AR Foundation surfaces and scaling it—but controlling the game on a flat touch screen while moving around physical space felt unresponsive.

 ### Solution 1)
-One of the first things I did was have the actual Object rotate Towards the player when in AR Space.
-This allows you to always interact with the game
-To make touch placement feel natural relative to the user, I kept a grid oriented towards the player camera using Object.RotateTowards with a slight visual offset.
-It was a simple trick, but it made interacting in physical space easier and more responsive.
-On top of that in order to interact at all.
-I placed an invisible object placed directly behind the grid and stretching out far past the view of the screen in order to make placing the object less tedious.
+Dynamic Alignment: Programmed the board to rotate toward the player's camera using Object.RotateTowards with a slight visual offset, keeping interactions natural regardless of player perspective.
+Invisible Input Plane: Placed an invisible raycast target directly behind the grid stretching past the screen boundary.
+This drastically reduced touch miss-rates when placing objects rapidly in 3D space.

 <br clear="left" />